-An attachment style is how an individual relates to other people.
-Our attachment styles are developed during the initial stages of our life.
-They are established during infancy with our primary caregivers.
-However, the style of attachment we develop as a child will stay with us all throughout our life unless we become aware of it, its impact on our life, and work to change it by working with a professional counselor, therapist or coach.
-Our attachment style will play out in all of our social relationships and particularly in our loving relationship.
-To put it in another way, the type of attachment we developed with our primary caregivers, will reflect in our relationships and loving relationships as adults.
+An attachment style dictates mostly how an individual relates to other people and is developed during the initial stages of our life as a child.
+They are established during infancy from interactions with our parents or primary caregivers.
+However, the style of attachment we develop as a child will stay with us all throughout our life unless we become aware of it, and work to change it by working with a professional counselor, therapist or credentialed coach.

 What is the Ambivalent-Resistant Attachment Style?

-The ambivalent-resistant attachment style is an insecure and unhealthy attachment style in which the infant becomes insecurely attached to the caregiver and this forms a combination of positive and negative emotional responses towards the primary caregiver.
-They may show distress when a parent or caregiver leaves.
-When the parent or caregiver returns, the child often has mixed feelings and ideas toward them or tries to ignore them.
-They are confused and not securely attached to their parents or caregivers.
-In their early years they have struggled to form an emotionally secure attachment with their caregivers.
-The ambivalent-resistant attachment style usually leads to feeling a lack of a secure base in any relationship and their loving relationship in the future when they become adults.
+They are argumentative, confused and not securely attached to their parents or primary caregivers.
+In their early years they have struggled to form an emotionally secure attachment with their parents.
+The ambivalent-resistant attachment style usually leads to feeling a lack of a secure base in any relationship, and their loving relationship in the future when they become adults.
+They will often push people away, and commonly use black and white, or right and wrong polarized thinking.

 What causes the Setup of an Ambivalent-Resistant Attachment Style?

-An ambivalent-resistant attachment style is often a result of a childhood in which love and affection are inconsistently provided by the parents or caregivers.
-The infancy period will have been dominated by the child confused and desperately looking for love and affection.
+An ambivalent-resistant attachment style is often a result of a childhood in which love and affection are inconsistently provided by parents, and the environment is constantly argumentative.
+The infancy period will have been dominated by the child feeling confused, unsafe and defensive, and desperately looking for love and affection.
 They will have experienced some love and affection, but their experience of it will be fragile with a sense that it might vanish at any moment without warning.
-Due to this they will have remained unsure of receiving love and affection throughout their childhood.
-This drives a fear of abandonment in the child.
-They didn’t feel safe in their infancy as their experience of love and affection was too inconsistent.
-The child can develop a sense of self that they are not good enough and beliefs to accompany this in their adult life.

 What is it like to have a Loving Relationship with a Person with an Ambivalent-Resistant Attachment Style?

 Someone with an ambivalent-resistant attachment style constantly searches for proof that they are loved in their loving relationship.
-They may also try to prove that they are lovable with acts and deeds.
-They can be distrustful that they are loved by their partner and so overly seek validation in a loving relationship.
-The other person may feel alienated in the loving relationship leading to jeopardy of the loving relationship.
-An ambivalent-resistant personality will often focus obsessively on the relationship.
-They may constantly worry about whether they are doing everything right and how the other person really feels about them.
-They may seem needy and clingy and often no amount of reassurance can make them feel secure in the loving relationship.
-They might often respond with upset and anger due to feeling insecure and unloved.
+Due to this they may also try to prove that they are lovable with acts and deeds.
+Yet, they can remain distrustful that they are loved by their partner, and so overly seek validation in a loving relationship.

 There are a few signs that can help both parties to understand if an ambivalent-resistant attachment style is being played out in their loving relationship.
 Some are: